 North Potomac

-The scenic suburban town wins as number one on Niche.com for best place to live, the best place to raise a family, and the best suburb to live in Maryland.
+The scenic suburban town wins as number two on Niche.com for best place to live and the best suburb to live in Maryland.
 North Potomac has top-notch schools, a flourishing job market, and low crime.
 There are great nature spots such as the Muddy Branch Greenway Trail, where you can enjoy biking, hiking, horseback riding, and the Aberdeen Local Park.
 With its proximity to Washington D.C., North Potomac attracts professionals and families looking to experience the benefits of both worlds.

 Maryland real estate brokers to follow on Instagram